23977

 Madeleine Herren

-Madeleine Herren is full professor of modern history and director of the Institute for European Global Studies, University of Basel, Switzerland.
-From 2007 to 2012 she co-directed the cluster of excellence “Asia and Europe in a global context” at the University of Heidelberg in Germany.
-She has written several books, book chapters and journal articles on European and global history of the 19th and 20th centuries, internationalism and the history of international organizations, networks in historical perspective, historiography and intellectual history.
+Madeleine Herren is professor emerita of modern history and former director of the Institute for European Global Studies at the University of Basel.
+From 2007 to 2012 she co-directed the Cluster of Excellence Asia and Europe in a Global Context at the University of Heidelberg.
+She has written several books, chapters and articles on European and global history of the 19th and 20th centuries, internationalism and the history of international organisations, networks in historical perspective, historiography and intellectual history.

 zeynep kuban